sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/growth-and-integrations/triad-roles-and-responsibilites.md

 - **Accountable**: PM
 - **Responsible**: PM / Team
 - **Expectations**: The PM is accountable for ensuring that feedback is acquired, shared, stored, and categorized in a way that can be used to inform future decisions.
-This includes storing it in ProductBoard, adding any associated labels, features, and ensuring everyone know how to do this.
+This includes storing it in ProductBoard, adding any associated labels, features, and ensuring everyone knows how to do this.
 The team should feel empowered to add any feedback they encounter from any sources they see.

 #### Identifying areas needing research